 The Mazdaspeed3; The Hot Hatch Time Forgot.

-Car enthusiasts are a hard group of people to please.
-But it wasn’t always this way: it used to be that in order to please a car enthusiast, all you needed was a big engine in a smaller car so it went fast.
-That formula worked great for a while.
-Then the 70s brought the oil embargo and high gas prices.
-Consumers couldn’t afford a big engine that drank gas like a drunk, they needed something more practical.
-Automakers responded by inventing the midsize sedan, and making the hatchback sportier.
-However, the hatchback formula at the time didn’t look as good or sell as much as the sedan.
-By the 90s and 2000s, the SUV, a form of vehicle that is really hard to make sporty, was on the rise, and the hatchback become far more stylish, and often desirable over the larger sedans.
+However, hatchbacks at the time still didn’t look as good or sell as well as sedans.
+By the 90’s and 2000’s, the SUV was on the rise, and as any stylist knows it’s incredibly difficult to make an SUV look sporty— so apart from a handful of oddities like the GMC Typhoon . and the hatchback become far more stylish, and often desirable over the larger sedans.
 The enthusiast still wanted something fast, fun to drive, and sporty.
 But, they also wanted a practical, fuel efficient, reliable vehicle: something we could drive on the weekday and tear up track with on the weekend.
 So, Ford gave us the Focus ST, VW gave us the Golf GTI, and Mazda gave us the Mazdaspeed3.
 All powerful hatchbacks that were fun to drive, efficient, and practical.
 But only the Focus St and the Golf GTI remain today; the Mazdaspeed3 disappeared and many forgot about it, which is a tragedy.

 The Mazda Mazdaspeed3 first made its appearance in 2007.
 It was a 5 door hatchback that looked really similar to the standard Mazda3 hatchback, but, the larger wing, beefer tires, and louder exhaust quickly let you know that this was no normal hatchback.
 Especially as you saw its taillights getting smaller as it left you in the dust at the stoplight.
 The Mazdaspeed3 boasted a turbo charged 4 cylinder which made 263 HP and 280 pound feet of torque powering the front wheels, mated to a 6-speed manual transmission— the only transmission available.
 The Mazdaspeed3 went from 0-60 MPH in just 5.5 seconds, and ran a quarter mile in 14 seconds at 103 MPH.
 It took the GTI a second longer to get from 0-60, and almost a second longer quarter mile time at 94 MPH.
 The handling was also better than that of the GTI: Car and Driver Magazine named the Mazdaspeed3 to its top 10 list of best cars.